Rated 5.0 stars out of 5, 34 ratings

 Virtual

-In our first session, we’ll take the time to get to know each other and begin building the foundation for our work together.
-We’ll talk about what’s bringing you to therapy, what you’re hoping for, and explore some of your background—including experiences that may have shaped how you relate to yourself and others.
-This might include family history, life transitions, or patterns you’ve noticed that feel hard to shift.
-This is also a space for you to ask any questions you might have—about me, the therapy process, or what to expect moving forward.
-There’s no rush and no pressure.
-Our pace will always be guided by your comfort and readiness.
-Together, we’ll begin to identify what matters most to you—your goals, your hopes, and what support looks like for you right now.
-From there, we’ll create a path forward that feels meaningful, collaborative, and rooted in your unique needs.
-I deeply believe that healing begins in the context of a safe and trusting relationship.
-My role is to walk alongside you with compassion, curiosity, and care—as we begin this journey together, one step at a time.
+In our first session, we’ll take the time to really get to know each other and begin laying the foundation for our work together.
+This is your space, and my role is to meet you where you are.
+We’ll talk about what’s bringing you to therapy and what you’re hoping for, and we’ll also explore some of your background—experiences, relationships, and patterns that may have shaped how you relate to yourself and others.
+This can include family history, life transitions, or recurring challenges that feel hard to shift.
+This session is also an opportunity for you to ask any questions you might have—about me, the therapy process, or what to expect moving forward.
+There’s no rush and no pressure; our pace will always be guided by your comfort and readiness.
+Together, we’ll start to clarify what matters most to you—your goals, your values, and what support looks like for you right now.
+From there, we can begin crafting a path forward that feels collaborative, meaningful, and aligned with your unique needs and priorities.
+I deeply believe that healing grows out of a safe, trusting relationship.
+My role is to walk alongside you with curiosity, compassion, and care, supporting you as you navigate challenges, discover insights, and take steps toward the life you want to build.
+This journey is yours, and we’ll take it one thoughtful, intentional step at a time.

 My treatment methods